alliedvision/vimbax_ros2_driver/README.md

 ros2 run vimbax_camera vimbax_camera_node
 ```
 By default the Vimba X ROS 2 node will open the first available camera.
 If you want to open a specific camera, you can use *camera_id* parameter by adding `--ros-args -p camera_id:=<camera to open>`.
 The *camera_id* can be the device id, extended device id, serial number, ip address or mac address.
 The
-node will always open the camera exclusive access mode.
-If the no camera is available or the specified camera is opened by another application, the node startup fails and an error message is printed.
+node will always open the camera in exclusive access mode.
+If no camera is available or the specified camera was opened by another application, the node startup fails and an error message is printed.
 The node will publish all topics and service under the namespace `vimbax_camera_<pid>`, where `pid`
 is the process id of the camera node process.

-An example can be start by running:
+An example can be started by running:
 ```shell
 ros2 run vimbax_camera_examples <example name>
 ```